FunctionalUrology/SpheroScan/README.md

 - #### Install dependencies
     1. Open your terminal and change your current working directory to SpheroScan-main (e.g. ```cd path/to/SpheroScan-main/```).
     2. Run following commands:
-       - Create a new Conda environment called for e.g my_env and then activate it.
+       - Create a new Conda environment called "my_env" and activate it.
        ```
        conda create -n my_env
        conda activate my_env